Your cart is currently empty!

 Outdoor Stratification Tip:

-In cooler parts of New Zealand, olive seeds can be stratified outdoors over winter.
+In cooler parts of the country, olive seeds can be stratified outdoors over winter.
 Sow into pots or trays filled with moist, well-draining mix and place them somewhere protected from rodents.
 Natural winter temperatures will gradually work on the seed coat, allowing germination to occur in spring or early summer.